-ATAR COURSE AEPAL (LIST A)
+ATAR COURSE ATPAL (LIST A)

-Politics and Law is a critical study of the processes of decision making concerning society's collective future.
-They relate through the judicial, executive and legislative arms of government; together they constitute how societies are governed.
-The Politics and Law ATAR course aims to develop knowledge and understanding of the principles, structures, institutions, processes and practices of political and legal systems, primarily in Australia and, where appropriate, other systems and/or countries.
+The Politics and Law ATAR course aims to develop knowledge and understanding of the principles, structures, institutions, processes, and practices of political and legal systems, primarily in Australia and where appropriate, other systems and/or countries.
 The course challenges students to critically examine the effectiveness of political and legal systems using criteria, such as openness, responsiveness and accountability of those systems.
-The course provides for both a chronological and contemporary (the past three years) understanding of political and legal issues in society.
+The course provides for both a chronological and contemporary understanding of political and legal issues in society.